Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: The spectral flow formula

 \subsection{Harmonic functions}

 Before we go on to deduce our spectral flow formula, we need to fix the function $f: X \to \R$ that was built into the definition of $\ind D^+ (Z_+,g,\beta)$ but has remained pretty much arbitrary until now.
-The following result can be found in Eells and Lemaire~\cite[Section 7]{EL}.
+We will choose $f$ to be harmonic.
+The following existence and uniqueness result for harmonic functions can be found in Eells and Lemaire~\cite[Section 7]{EL}.

 \begin{lemma} For any metric $g$ on $X$, there exists a function $f: X \to S^1$ that is harmonic with respect to $g$ and has the property that $f^*(d\theta)$ represents the generator $1 \in \Z = H^1 (X;\Z)$.
 Moreover, such an $f$ is unique up to translation of $S^1$. \end{lemma}